arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }

 void loop() {
-  // Ensure we haven't fetched data already if (!dataFetched) {
+  // Ensure we haven't fetched data already,
-    // Ensure the Ethernet link is active if (Ethernet.linkStatus() == LinkON) {
+  // ensure the Ethernet link is active,
-      // Establish a connection to the server if (client.connect(server, 80)) {
+  // establish a connection to the server,
-        // Compose and send the HTTP GET request client.print("GET ");
+  // compose and send the HTTP GET request. if (!dataFetched) {
+    if (Ethernet.linkStatus() == LinkON) {
+      if (client.connect(server, 80)) {
+        client.print("GET ");
         client.print(path);
         client.println(" HTTP/1.1");